How to Take Headshot: Essential Tips for Stunning Professional Photos

 Our three main formats cover most situations:

-• Studio headshot sessions in Times Square for a controlled background and controlled artificial light.
+• Studio headshot sessions in Times Square for a controlled background and controlled artificial light, using professional studio lighting setups for consistent, flattering results.

 • On location headshot sessions across Manhattan and the boroughs for teams that need the studio brought to them.